ibm-cloud-docs/hpc-spectrum-symphony/getting-started.md

 {: #create-custom-image}
 {: step}

-The offering provides a default set of images that you can use for the nodes within your Symphony cluster.
+The offering provides a default set of images that you can use for the nodes within your Spectrum Symphony cluster.
 However, if you prefer to use your own custom images, documentation and scripts are provided to help you create them.

 Worker Image: The default image that is specified in `image_name` acts as the worker image.
 This image is used to create the Symphony cluster nodes: management, management-candidates, and workers.